How Does ObamaCare Impact Job Growth, Unemployment, Wages, Operation Costs, or Hiring Practices?

 How Do Increased Health Benefits Help Businesses Grow Jobs and Hire?

 70% of small businesses will be able to insure themselves and workers, something that has become increasingly rare due to the rising costs of insurance premiums.
 While this has never affected large employers much, small business has been struggling for over a decade.
 Larger businesses will be able to offer more attractive jobs with better benefits, meaning that those businesses who adopt the ObamaCare model for how employees should be treated will likely see a net increase in profit despite some readjustment.

 How ObamaCare Will Impact Job Growth and Hiring due to Associated Costs Moving Forward into 2014

 “Romney Care” didn’t kill jobs and many successful companies have found that offering benefits improves full-time and part-time job retention and an overall ROI.
-Companies who feel they have to cut jobs and wages and not hire due to a slight increase in costs shouldn’t blame the workers rights to health care, they should be looking into their business model to see why they can’t compete.
-So while ObamaCare affects job growth, hiring, wages and operating costs, are impacted by ObamaCare, it’s not enough to cripple a business and take away health care reform to save a few bucks.
+Companies who feel they have to cut jobs and wages and not hire due to an increase in costs shouldn’t blame the workers rights to health care, they should be looking into their business model to see how they can offer healthcare to full-timer workers and still be competitive.
+So while ObamaCare affects job growth, hiring, wages and operating costs, are impacted by ObamaCare, the facts are a little more nuanced then the talking points.

 Is ObamaCare Really a Job Killer?